Okultix/snake-game-javascript/README.md

-Vintage Snake Game
+Reviving the Classic: Vintage Snake Game

-We all know that this game was created by Nokia 3310 :)
-I decided to create my own version of it...
+We're all familiar with the nostalgic charm of the classic Snake game, famously synonymous with the iconic Nokia 3310.
+Inspired by its simplicity and addictive gameplay, I've embarked on crafting my own rendition of this beloved classic.

-If you want to contribute and add some attributes to this game, I will be more than happy to see your creativity in this project.
+If you're itching to inject some fresh attributes or innovative twists into this timeless game, I welcome and encourage your creative contributions to elevate this project to new heights.